ahmadelbaba/HealthyHearts/README.md

 2. Data Reduction:
     - Used a PCA model to reduce dimensions to 3 principal components
+    - Used thefeature importance outcomes from the supervised machine learning model to futher reduce factors to only the ones that have been determined significant

 3. Determining Clusters:
     - Used K-means model to fit data and predict clusters